-It’s important to analyze the different mechanical properties of any metal before considering its application for a project.
-In this regard, tensile strength and yield strength are two of the most important properties to consider, as they offer deep insight into a material’s ability to withstand stress with and without going into permanent deformation.
+In this regard, yield strength vs tensile strength are two of the most important properties to consider, as they offer deep insight into a material’s ability to withstand stress with and without going into permanent deformation.

 Below, we briefly describe tensile strength vs. yield strength and how these values can affect the structural integrity and fabrication of different metals.